Biomedicine Enrolment Advice Day is an important academic orientation where you'll learn about opportunities within the Bachelor of Biomedicine.

 Whilst we encourage all commencing students to attend the Biomedicine Enrolment Advice Day we understand that it isn’t always possible.
 As such we will have resources available online.
 Links will become available from this page around the 13th February.
 Please remember, this does not replace the experience of attending Biomedicine Enrolment Advice Day.
 However, they will provide the necessary guidance to enrol and ensure you get a good start to your degree.

-The University will also be offering orientation activities as a part of the broader Orientation: Make the most of Melbourne program.
+The University will also be offering orientation activities as a part of the broader Orientation program.
 There will be many sessions to help you as you get started and we suggest you make the most of them!

 Need Further Help?